 Egg: Spindle-shaped.
 White when laid; turns orange/red.

-Caterpillar: Caterpillars are grass green with a multicolored stripe along the lower edges of the body.
-The upper stripe is white; followed by red/pink; white; and finally black.
+Caterpillar: Grass green with a multicolored stripe along lower edge.
+Upper stripe is white; followed by red/pink; white; black.
 Orange Sulphur caterpillars are so similar that they cannot be reliably separated in the field.

-Chrysalis: The chrysalis is green with yellow and black dashes.
+Chrysalis: Green with yellow and black dashes.
 The overwintering stage.

 Originally a northern species, Clouded Sulphurs moved south in the early 1900’s as western-based Orange Sulphurs moved east.
-In the resulting mix, Cloudeds have taken a back seat to Orange Sulphurs.
-Clouded Sulphurs occur in Alabama but are far less common than Orange Sulphurs.
+In the resulting mix, Cloudeds took a back seat to Orange Sulphurs.
+Clouded Sulphurs fly in Alabama but are far less common than Orange Sulphurs.
 They are not expected to occur in the Coastal Region.

-The two species are closely related: the life stages look virtually identical and behavior is indistinguishable.
-However, female sulphurs are able to choose appropriate mates because they are able to detect ultraviolet patterns that differ in the two species.
+The two species are closely related: their life stages look identical, and behavior is indistinguishable.
+However, female sulphurs can choose appropriate mates because they are able to detect ultraviolet patterns that differ in the two species.
 Orange Sulphur upper wing surfaces reflect UV light, while Clouded Sulphur wings absorb it.
 Even so, hybrids reportedly occur.

 A dot on the county map indicates that there is at least one documented record of the species within that county.
 In some cases, a species may be common throughout the county, in others it may be found in only a specific habitat.
 The High Count information shows the highest numbers recorded for this species as well as when and where they occurred.